 If your cat repeatedly meows at a particular spot, there’s a good chance that there’s a mouse or rat nest there.
-Thank him and give him plenty of pets — he’s just taken care of the toughest part for you.
+Thank him and give him plenty of pets — he’s just taken care of the most challenging part for you.

 You’ll need to cut a small hole in the wall to get inside and place a trap.
 The spot your cat favors is likely a hotspot for the pests, so start there.

-We recommend using humane traps, which are shaped like tubes and have a spring-loaded door that snaps shut when a mouse enters the trap.
+We recommend using humane traps, shaped like tubes with a spring-loaded door that snaps shut when a mouse enters the trap.

 You can load the trap with bread or peanut butter, set it and wait for the snapping noise.
 Once you make a catch, you can relocate the mouse to a new location, such as a park.

 Set traps in your kitchen, too, for it’s the room that mice and rats frequent the most.
-If you’ve noticed mouse droppings in a particular area, like your pantry, place a trap or two there.
+Place a trap or two if you’ve noticed mouse droppings in a particular area, like your pantry.

 What About the Ceiling?

 Do your cat’s nonstop meowing and staring seem to be directed at the ceiling rather than the walls?
 If so, other pests like bats could be to blame.

 In these cases, getting your cat to stop meowing at the ceiling will require slightly different tactics.
 Head into your attic or open up your drop ceiling and shine a bright light around the inside.

 The bright light will startle bats, squirrels, and anything else living in your ceiling.
 They’ll take off towards the nearest exit, so watch their paths and make a note of their exit point.